beyang/gradle-summit-2017/wikipedia.md

 THOUGHT: make second half of talk about analyzing Java and Gradle

+## Brief mention

+Briefly mention [android-architecture](https://github.com/googlesamples/android-architecture) repository as good source of good, simple examples.
+"But we are going to dive into some real-world apps" to see how things are done in the wild.
+...would be good to emphasize use of third-party libraries, as well (something which the sample code will not do)

 ## Wikipedia mobile app

 How the Wikipedia mobile app works